crearth/l-system/README.md

 Replace `<filename>` with the name of the file you want, followed by the extension .eps.

 ### Web server
-You can view the information and a picture of your latest drawing with the following commands:
+You can view the information and a svg image of your latest drawing with the following commands:
 ```bash
 export FLASK_APP=webPage
 flask run